Electromagnetic fluctuation and collective modes in relativistic bosonic superfluid in mixed dimensions: Collective modes in 2 and 3-dimensional spaces

 At $\mb P = 0$, we still have the pair-breaking mode $\Omega^2 = 1+c_s^2$ and the plasmon $\Omega^2 = 0.$ The former nonetheless cannot propagate as imaginary part develops at finite $\mb P$ for any finite electromagnetic interaction $e^2\neq 0$.
 This can be shown directly by plugging the ansatz $\Omega^2 = 1 + c_s^2 + \frak a\mb P^2$ into Eq.~\eqref{toSolve} and solve $\frak a$ assuming $0<\mb P^2\ll 1$.
 It can be found $\mathrm {Im}[\frak a] \propto M'\neq 0$.

 For general $(c_s^2, M')$, the dispersion for propagating plasmon mode is solved numerically as shown in Fig.\ref{fig1}.
 Without solving the equation exactly, we can deduce some asymptotic behaviors in the limits of long wavelength $|\mb P^2|\ll 1$ and short distance $|\mb P|\gg 1$.
 The wavelike solutions $\omega = v|\mb p|$ in these regimes both have $v\sim 1$, i.e., the ordinary speed of light.
 In between these extrema the group velocity first decreases, deviating away from ordinary electromagnetic wave, then increasing to catch up with the light asymptotically.
-We could derive an approximation for the dispersion at small $|\mb P|$ if there exists a separation of scales $c_s^2 \ll 1$.
+We could derive an approximation for the dispersion in this nonlinearly dispersive regime for small $|\mb P|$ if there exists a separation of scales $c_s^2 \ll 1$.
 Given the smallness of $c_s^2$ as well as the asymptotic feature at small $|\mb P|$, Eq.~\eqref{toSolve} reduces to

 which yields the solution